 Day 1: United States

 • Arrive Santiago.

-• Panoramic city tour including Club Hipico, Church of San Francisco, National Library, Cerro Santa Lucia, Plaza de Armas, Metropolitan Cathedral, Correo Central, Mercado Central, San Cristobal Hill.
+• Panoramic city tour including O'Higgins Avenue, Church of San Francisco, National Library, La Moneda, Cerro Santa Lucia, Plaza de Armas, Metropolitan Cathedral, Correo Central, city markets, San Cristobal Hill, Pre-Columbian Museum.

 • Museo de la Memoria y los Derechos Humanos.